Tests of the parametrizations of Fragmentation Functions using data on inclusive pion and kaon production in unpolarized $pp$ collisions from the STAR collaboration and at the NICA project: Results for NICA Project -- pions and kaons

 \section{Results for NICA Project -- pions and kaons}

-In anticipation of the construction of the NICA accelerator we have produced estimates of various semi-inclusive cross-sections based on the discussed above FFs.
-These should be useful for planning experiments.\\
+NICA (Nuclotron-based Ion Collider fAcility) is a new accelerator complex under construction at the Joint Institute for Nuclear Research in Dubna.
+In anticipation of the NICA results we have produced estimates of various semi-inclusive cross-sections based on the discussed above FFs.
+These should be useful for planning experiments.